 Centralized design repository: A centralized design repository is key to creating and maintaining this style of project management.
 There is no roll-up or constant statusing of each team member's design to a “boss.”
 If people are unable to view each other’s work then there are no checks and balances.
 Each team member is a check for the other.
-In the Software world this formally done by creating a Pull Request and having your co-workers check your work via a code review (versus the boss acting as the gate).
-In schematic capture or layout this can also be achieved by a similar process.
+In the Software world, this formally done by creating a Pull Request and having your co-workers check your work via a code review (versus the boss acting as the gate).
+In schematic capture or layout, this can also be achieved by a similar process.
 This blog discusses committing your design to a Git repository (i.e. the new “SVN” or “CVS”).
-In this case one would follow the same Software Engineering practice of commiting to a development branch and then issuing a Pull Request.
-For more information on this topic you can refer to Atlassian's Git tutorial on making pull requests.
+In this case, one would follow the same Software Engineering practice of committing to a development branch and then issuing a Pull Request.
+For more information on this topic, you can refer to Atlassian's Git tutorial on making pull requests.

 Example: An Embedded System Widget

 In this example, you can see that we have set up a small project containing different requirements that make up an embedded system widget.
 The project, in this case, is an Epic containing requirements to build a “Blinky LED” board.

 Figure 2.
 An Epic containing the design requirements to build a “Fancy Blinky LED PCB”

 In this project space we have mechanical, electrical, and software “components” in which each of those components are assigned to a component lead.

 Figure 3.
 A view of all the components and component leads for the project